TEALSK12/introduction-to-computer-science/culture_day_lesson_b.md

 * New and emerging technologies (AI, Machine Learning, robotics, cryptocurrencies, etc.)
 * Impact of technology on society (social media, health and lifestyle, screen time, etc.)
 * Ethics (privacy, cyberbullying, security, etc.)

 This list should be expanded and updated for currency.

+## Materials/Preparation
+* A list of possible topics for research projects
+* Guidelines for projects and/or presentations

 ## Pacing Guide
 |Duration | Description|